Pwd9000-ML/blog-devto/posts/Azure-SendGrid-Function-Alerts/Azure-SendGrid-Function-Alerts.md

 ## 1. Create Azure resources

 To set up the function app I wrote a PowerShell script using AZ CLI, that would build and configure the function app to use as a demo for this tutorial.
-There is one manual step however I will cover a bit later on.
-But for now you can find the script I used on my [github code](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page called [Azure-Pre-Reqs.ps1](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/Azure-SendGrid-Function-Alerts/code/Azure-Pre-Reqs.ps1).
+You can find the script I used on my [github code](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page called [Azure-Pre-Reqs.ps1](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/Azure-SendGrid-Function-Alerts/code/Azure-Pre-Reqs.ps1).

 First we will log into Azure by running: